 "Rhyy!"
 A roar sounded yet again from the furious rock Pokémon, and after a few moments it calming down and finally gave up on the hunt and slowly returned back to the forest from where it came.

 Ash was hanging with his left arm suspended over his head, and with his hand holding tightly around a thick branch.
 With an incredibly stroke of luck Ash had been able to grab on to a branch of a tree root that was sticking out of the mountain side.
 Ash held on to the branch with his dear life, not believing how close he and Pichu had been to failing to their deaths.
 He took a few shaky breathes and tried to calm his rapid beating heart there was beating a mile a minute.

-Pichu calmed down slightly and let out a small "Pichuu!" in agreement, with a fearful expression upon its face.
-Ash's mouth twisted up in a relieved smile, happy that he was able to make the electric mouse relax some.
+Pichu calmed down slightly and let out a small "Pichuu!" in agreement with a fearful expression upon its face.
+Ash's mouth twisted up in a relieved smile, happy that he was able to make the electric mouse relax somewhat despite the current situation.

 "Are you okay?"
 He asked in a low voice full of concern.

 Pichu opened its eyes and stared at the human who had not only once, but twice saved his life.
 He was simply dumbfounded by the actions of the boy and didn't know what to think of this whole mess.
 It just gave a tiny nod in response.

 Ash wrapped his arms around the rodent Pokémon and got up on his feet.
 The forest was oddly quiet and there was no sign of the Rhyhorn that had pursuit them earlier.
 'It properly thinks we are dead.
 For a moment there even I thought we were done for too.'
 He looked towards the horizon and saw the sun still high in the air, casting a beautiful grow all around the landscape.